naymspace/backpex/guides/live_resource/user-preferences.md

 decodes the cookie on the disconnected mount and folds it into the same client overlay the connect params feed.
 Every key gets this automatically — mirrored or not — which is why filters, order and column visibility also survive a fast reload, not just the sidebar.
+A pending write only ever applies to the identity that made it: see [Scoping the pending cookie to a user](#scoping-the-pending-cookie-to-a-user).

 **The `sessionStorage` mirror → the websocket join.** LiveView freezes the Phoenix session at websocket-connect time.
 When a user clicks an internal link